Open MRI In Latham, NY

 If you’re having a MRI of your abdomen or a specific organ located in your abdomen (ie: liver, kidneys, pancreas, etc) you will need to fast 4 hours prior to your exam.

-If you are scheduled for a MRI enterography will need to hydrate yourself well the day before the exam, fast 8 hours prior to the exam and you will need to arrive for your appointment an hour and a half early to drink an oral contrast.
+If you are scheduled for an MRI enterography you will need to hydrate yourself well the day before the exam, fast 8 hours prior to the exam and you will need to arrive for your appointment an hour and a half early to drink an oral contrast.